ulario/kotaka/UPGRADE-DEV.md

 It is the heart of the system and holds rule over the other modules in the library, therefore it must be treated specially.

+2. Bridge the gap

+We should strive to resist the temptation to force someone depending on us to dump stuff out.
+We should migrate when possible.

 ## Current upgrade procedure:

 ### Have INITD recompile itself.